 - Your sales strategy – If you plan to continuously sell new products in the market, then your compensation plan should lean towards providing more commissions than fixed base salary.
 If you’re looking at maintaining existing accounts, then your sales commission structure should be residual-based, compensating reps as long as the accounts maintained by them are generating revenue.
 Divide your sales team into hunters and farmers and compensate them accordingly.

 Keep in mind you should also reward the overall team’s accomplishments when achieving a common goal.
-Recent Aberdeen Group research shows best-in-class companies are almost twice as likely as laggard organizations to compensate sales reps for both individual and team achievements.

 Keep it simple – You shouldn’t require an advanced math degree to work out how much you will get in a particular month.
 Sales commission calculations shouldn’t be rocket science.